AdobeDocs/experience-manager-desktop-app.en/help/using.md

 * **[!UICONTROL Desktop Actions]**: From the Assets web interface, from within in a browser, you can explore the asset locations or check-out and open the asset for editing in your native desktop application.
 These actions are available from the web interface and use desktop app functionality.
 See [how to enable Desktop Actions](using.md#desktopactions-v2).

-* File status is **[!UICONTROL Cloud Only]**: Such assets are not downloaded on the local machine and are available on AEM server only.
+* File status is **[!UICONTROL Cloud Only]**: Such assets are not downloaded on the local machine and are available on Experience Manager server only.

 * File status is **[!UICONTROL Available locally]**: The assets are downloaded and available on the local machine as is.
 The assets are not changed.

-* File status is **[!UICONTROL Edited locally]**: Such assets are modified locally and the changes remain to the uploaded to AEM server.
+* File status is **[!UICONTROL Edited locally]**: Such assets are modified locally and the changes remain to the uploaded to Experience Manager server.
 After you upload, the status changes to [!UICONTROL Available locally].
 See [edit assets](using.md#edit-assets-upload-updated-assets).

 * File status is **[!UICONTROL Editing conflict]**: If you and other users modify an asset simultaneously, the app indicates that an editing conflict has occurred.
 The app also provides options to retain or discard your changes.
 See [how to avoid editing conflicts](using.md#adv-workflow-collaborate-avoid-conflicts).

-* File status is **[!UICONTROL Modified remotely]**: The app indicates if an asset that you have downloaded is changed on the AEM server.
+* File status is **[!UICONTROL Modified remotely]**: The app indicates if an asset that you have downloaded is changed on the Experience Manager server.
 The app also provides the option to download the latest version and update your local copy.
 See [how to avoid editing conflicts](using.md#adv-workflow-collaborate-avoid-conflicts).

 * **[!UICONTROL Check-out]**: If you are editing a file or intend to edit a file, you toggle the status to check out.
 It adds a lock icon on the asset in the app and AEM web interface.
 The lock icon indicates to other users to avoid simultaneously editing the same asset as it leads to an editing conflict.